skfrost19/Clipboard-App/README.md

   - Windows: `python clipboard.py`
   - Linux: `python3 clipboard.py`

-- Debian package can also be retrieved from the [releases](https://github.com/skfrost19/Clipboard-App/releases/tag/v1.0.0deb) page.
+- Packages for various linux flavours can also be retrieved from the [releases](https://github.com/skfrost19/Clipboard-App/releases/tag/v1.0.0) page.

 ## Build